 In light of such controversy, companies are racing to find the ‘next big thing’ in energy storage, focusing on alternative technologies that are likely to raise fewer environmental concerns.
 However, other factors also play a role in determining the appeal of alternative storage options.
 Managing frequency-response, which involves maintaining grid frequency at around 60 hertz in the US or 50 hertz in the UK and Europe to prevent system instability, is one of the primary applications for energy storage today.
 This often requires storage for durations of an hour or less, where battery storage is most cost-effective.
 But as the future shifts towards using energy storage for price arbitrage or capacity provision, the focus will increasingly turn to developing long-duration storage technologies.
 Investors are recognizing the value in these technologies more and more.

 So, which types of long-duration storage are currently attracting the most interest from investors?
-Here, Energy Storage Report highlights four to watch:
+Here, the Energy Storage Report highlights four to watch.
+Let’s take a look at them.

 Compressed air energy storage (CAES)